S-100 : A QUICK GUIDE

 PRIMAR’s flexible infrastructure offers new S-100 products as soon as they become available, providing end-users with the latest S-100 data quickly and efficiently.

 PRIMAR reduces the time from when hydrographic offices produce S-100 data to it being made available for end-users.
 As the latest and best data is collected continuously, PRIMAR pushes the data out to pilots and other end-users via a subscription service in a matter of hours, not days and weeks.

 PRIMAR’s user-friendly online self-service portal enables end-users to download all updates relevant to their needs quickly.

 While transitioning to S-101, PRIMAR will ensure that current S-57-based ENCs are still available for everyone who needs them.

 Transitioning to the new S-100 paradigm is complex.
-To help ease the transition, PRIMAR offers a collection of courses to its member states, providing training in the S-100 and S-101 standards.
-The S-100 course bundle consists of six modules covering critical topics in the new S-100 paradigm.
-Several of the courses include links to free software being used in the IHO standardisation development, which you can use to complete practical training exercises with video solutions to improve your learning.
+To help ease the transition, ECC together with PRIMAR, offers a collection of courses available for anyone, covering the S-100 and S-101 standards.
+The S-100 course bundle consists of six modules covering critical topics in the new S-100 paradigm and includes links to free software being used in the IHO standardisation development.

 A general introduction and overview of the S-100 standard framework.

 A general introduction to the IHO Geospatial Information Registry.

 A detailed introduction to the future ENC framework, the S-101 ENC product specification.
 Presentations are accompanied by Q&A sessions and hands-on practical training exercises.